paulbaumgarten/pbaumgarten.com/ib-compsci/unit-7/README.md

 ## Open and closed loop systems

-The is commonly a cyclic relationship between a sensor, the processor and an output transducer.
+There is commonly a cyclic relationship between a sensor, the processor and an output transducer.
 This can be either an open-loop or a closed-loop depending on the circumstance.
+The difference between the two is the role that feedback plays within the system.
+If the output has a direct bearing on future inputs, then it is said to be a closed loop system.

 ![](img/openclosedloop.png)

 What other examples could we illustrate with?

-Feedback in a open and closed loop

 ## Social impacts and ethical considerations